Experimental entanglement of temporal order: Introduction

-In addition to theory-dependent causal witnesses, there are also theory-independent ways of certifying indefinite causal orders via `causal inequalities' \cite{NatComm.3.012316, 1367-2630-18-1-013008}.
-These inequalities only require one to measure the probabilities of outcomes for different parties in the process under study.
-Any probabilities that show signaling in only one direction --- which can be interpreted as an influence from the past to the future --- or that is a convex mixture of those which allow signaling only in one direction (from $A$ to $B$ or from $B$ to $A$) satisfy causal inequalities.
-It can be shown that the quantum SWITCH satisfies all such causal inequalities (see Refs. \cite{NewJournPhys.17.102001, 1367-2630-18-9-093020} or \textbf{Suppl.
-Material} for details).
-Currently, it is not known how to realize a process which violates a causal inequality.
-The question then arises if it is at all possible to prove the existence of an indefinite causal order in a theory-independent manner.
-Here, we provide an affirmative answer to this question by experimentally violating a Bell inequality for temporal orders, thereby demonstrating that the order of events in our experiment cannot be pre-defined using a large class of generalized probabilistic theories satisfying our assumptions (\textit{i.e.}, locality of states and locality of laboratory operations).
+In addition to theory-dependent causal witnesses, there are also device-independent ways of certifying indefinite causal order via ``causal inequalities''~\cite{NatComm.3.012316, 1367-2630-18-1-013008}.
+These inequalities only require measuring the probabilities of outcomes for different parties in the process under consideration without knowledge of the internal functioning of the devices.
+Any probabilities that show signalling in only one direction --- which can be interpreted as an influence from the past to the future ---, or that is a convex mixture of processes which allow signalling only in one direction (from $A$ to $B$ or from $B$ to $A$), satisfy causal inequalities.
+Nevertheless, it can be shown that the quantum-switch satisfies all such causal inequalities [see Refs.~\cite{NewJournPhys.17.102001, Oreshkov_2016NJP} or the Suppl.
+Information for details], and, currently, it is not known whether or not it is possible to realize a process which violates a causal inequality.
+The question then arises if it is at all possible to prove the existence of an indefinite causal order in a manner that does not rely on the quantum description of the experiment.
+This is a relevant question, since such an experimental verification of indefinite causality would show that this is \textit{not} a feature of a particular theory, but a \textit{fundamental property} of a whole class of theories which can be used to describe nature.

-In our work, we generalize a Bell's inequality for temporal orders \cite{mag}, and then experimentally violate it.
-The inequality is derived under `\textit{theory-independent}' (\textit{i.e.}, it is valid for a large class of so-called `generalized probabilistic theories') yet `\textit{device-dependent}' assumptions (\textit{i.e.}, assumptions which depend on the internal functionality of experimental devices).
-Our experimental data show a violation of the Bell inequality, thus demonstrating that Nature is incompatible with a large class of theories that assume the local order between events to be pre-defined.
+In this work, we answer the above question affirmatively by presenting an experimental verification of Bell's theorem for temporal order, which is formulated outside of the quantum framework.
+To this end, we generalize a Bell inequality for temporal order~\cite{mag}, and then experimentally violate it.
+The Bell inequality is shown to be fulfilled in a class of so-called ``\textit{generalized probabilistic theories}'' in which the states and the laboratory operations are local, and the operations are applied in a definite order.
+The experimental violation of the Bell inequality presented here demonstrates, independent of quantum formalism, that there exist correlations in nature which are incompatible with a class of theories assuming the order of events as locally pre-defined.